br-jeff/notification-queue/readme.md

 ### Documentation
-This project also use swagger, you can acess in route ``/docs``
+This project use swagger, you can acess in route ``/docs``

-You can also import Postman routes with auto-login enabled for every request.
+You can also import Postman collection with auto-login enabled for every request.
 To access them, refer to the folder titled "Documentation."